samely/SwipeRio/README.md

 # SwipeRio
-Swipe between satellite and outdoor images
+Swipe between satellite and outdoor map style to show The Olympic golf course in Rio.